 The Company operates its business as one operating segment.
 Operating segments are defined as components of an enterprise about which separate financial information is evaluated regularly by the chief operating decision maker ("CODM"), the Company's Chief Executive Officer, in deciding how to allocate resources and assess performance.
 The Company's CODM allocates resources and assesses performance based upon discrete financial information at the consolidated level.
 For the years ended December 31, 2019 and 2018 approximately 4% and 3% of the Company's revenue were generated outside of the United States, respectively.
-For the three months ended March 31, 2020 and 2019 approximately 3% and 3% of the Company's revenue was generated outside of the United States, respectively (unaudited).
-As of December 31, 2019 and 2018, none of the Company's long-lived assets were held outside of the U.S. (unaudited) and consists primarily of goodwill of \$20,231 (unaudited) at March 31, 2020 related to the acquisition of the controlling interest in Systax, which is located in Brazil.
-See Note 2.
+As of December 31, 2019 and 2018, none of the Company's long-lived assets were held outside of the U.S.